Doctor of Nursing Practice (DNP)

 • Prior to starting clinical rotations, students will submit a criminal background check and toxicology screen (medicinal marijuana is prohibited) and other clinical clearance requirements outlined in the DNP and Post Graduate APRN Certificate Student Handbook.
 Failure to provide these items will result in a failure to progress or program dismissal.
 Positive toxicology results and/or criminal background checks that do not meet NMSU School of Nursing clinical clearance requirements can result in program dismissal.
 Individuals with potential criminal background issues should consult the New Mexico Board of Nursing for advisement prior to applying to the program.

-• Nurse Anesthesiology program faculty will assign students to clinical training sites and identify preceptors for clinical practica.
+• Nurse Anesthesiology program faculty will assign students to clinical training sites and identify preceptors for clinical rotation.

-• If a student wishes to conduct a practicum or conduct their DNP program at an alternate site, they must first get written permission from the Nurse Anesthesiology program director and ensure that an affiliation agreement with the NMSU School of Nursing is in place with COA-approved nurse anesthesia education program language.
+• If a student wishes to conduct their DNP program at an alternate site, they must first get written permission from the Nurse Anesthesiology program director and ensure that an affiliation agreement with the NMSU School of Nursing is in place with COA-approved nurse anesthesia education program language.

 Frequently Asked Questions (FAQ)